NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/Exam-tips/README.md

 - Edge Location - Location where content will be cached - separate from AWS Region
 - Origin - Origin of all files the the CDN will distribute.
 Can be S3, EC2, Elastic Load Balancer, Route 53 or your own custom server.
-- Distribution - Name given to the CDN which consistsof a collection of Edge Locations
+- Distribution - Name given to the CDN which consists of a collection of Edge Locations
 	- Web Distribution - Typically used for websites
 	- RTMP - Used for media streaming
 - Edge Locations are not just for READ only, you can write (PUT) too!